belgattitude/php-java-bridge/README.md

 $ git clone https://github.com/belgattitude/php-java-bridge.git
 ```

-or download a sip tarball from the github page.
+or download a zip tarball from the github page.

 ### Gradle build